vuejs/vuepress/packages/docs/docs/guide/getting-started.md

 You will be prompted to choose which boilerplate you prefer.
 For most users, the `docs` boilerplate is what you will want.

-You will then have the opportunity to configure your VuePress site's metadata such as:
+You will then have the opportunity to configure your VuePress site’s metadata such as:

 - Project Name
 - Description